austiezr/sfmta-data-analysis-ds/AWS_Lambda/Report_Generation/report_data_structure.md

 ﻿# SFMTA Daily Report Documentation

 This document describes the data structure of the daily reports.
 Below is an example report.
-Each individual report (all routes, all of one type, or individual routes) is stored in a separate row in the database, identifiable by date and route id columns.
+Each day’s report is stored in a single row in the database, as a list of these objects.
+Each item in the list is the report for that route or group of routes.

     {
 	    "route_id": "All",